POSYDON-code/POSYDON/docs/_source/getting-started/installation-guide.rst

 Installing Jupyter for Tutorials
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The tutorials in the "Getting Started" guide are provided as Jupyter notebooks.
+Our tutorials are provided as Jupyter notebooks.
 If you want to run these notebooks interactively, you will need to have either Jupyter Lab or Jupyter Notebook installed.

 1. **Using Anaconda (Recommended)**